SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 # 2. Algebra

 Before we dive into the world of linear algebra, let's take a step back and understand what algebra actually is.

+**Definition**:

+Algebra is a branch of mathematics that uses letters or symbols epresent numbers and quantities in equations and expressions.
+It helps us to solve problems by finding unknown values.
+For example, in the equation (`x + 3 = 7`), `x` is an unknown number that we can use rules and operations (like addition, subtraction, multiplication, and division) to find the values of those unknowns.

 Algebra is a lot like arithmetic<a href="#ref-10" class="reference-link" data-ref="ref-10"><sup id="back-to-10">10</sup></a>.
 It follows all the rules of arithmetic, and it uses the same four main operations that arithmetic is built on:

 - Addition
 - Subtraction
 - Multiplication
 - Division

-But algebra introduces a new element— the element of the **unknown**.
-When we were learning arithmetic, the only thing that was ever unknown was the answer to the problem.
-For example, we might have the problem `1 + 2 = ?`.
-The answer isn't known until we go ahead and do the arithmetic.
+Algebra introduces a new element — the element of the **unknown**.
+In arithmetic, we're working with **known**, specific numbers to find a single unknown answer.
+Like in the example given: `1 + 2 = ?` - everything before the equals sign is known, and we're just calculating the result.

+In algebra, we're often working with:

+- Unknown values from the start (like `x + 2 = 5`)
+- Multiple unknowns at once (like `x + y = 10`)
+- Variables that could represent many different values (like in the formula for area of a rectangle: `A = l × w`)

+This shift from working with concrete numbers to working with unknowns is what makes algebra more abstract but also more powerful.

+It allows us to:

+- Write general formulas that work for any numbers (Take rectangle formula (`A = l × w`).
+Instead of writing "2 × 3 = 6" for one rectangle, we can write just one formula: `A = l × w`.
+This single formula works for ALL rectangles, no matter how big or small they are)
+- Solve problems where we don't have all the information upfront
+- Describe relationships between quantities that might change

+This change from arithmetic to algebra is a big step in how we think about math because it means we have to think about numbers in a different way.
+Instead of just working with actual numbers like 1, 2, or 3, we now have to imagine numbers that could be anything.
+It's like moving from counting real objects to thinking about numbers that we can't see yet.

 The crucial aspect of algebra is that, when we are unfamiliar with a number, we substitute it with a symbol, typically any letter from the alphabet.
 A really popular letter to choose is the letter `x`.
 So in arithmetic, we would just leave the problem like this: `1 + 2 = "blank"`, and we'd write in the answer when we did the addition.
 But in algebra, we'd write it like this: `1 + 2 = x`.
 The `x` is a placeholder that stands for the number that we don't know yet.